geoschem/GCClassic/docs/source/getting-started/hardware-requirements.rst

 Obtaining emissions data and met fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may use a GEOS-Chem "dry-run" simulation to only download as many emissions inventories and met field data files as your simulation needs.
-For more information, please see our chapter on Downloading data with the GEOS-Chem dry-run option.
+You may use a :ref:`GEOS-Chem "dry-run" simulation <download-data-with-a-dry-run-simulation>` to only download as many emissions inventories and met field data files as your simulation needs.

+If you need to download large amounts of data, consider using `Globus <https://www.globus.org/data-transfer>`_.
+We have created a Globus Endpoint named **GEOS-Chem data (WashU)** on the WashU mirror site from which you may access the entire GEOS-Chem data archive.

 .. _data-generated-by-geos-chem: